-AASB believes minimum graduation standards should be established by the state Board of Education.
+AASB believes graduation standards should be established by the state Board of Education.
 AASB urges school boards to implement strategies to help students meet stringent state graduation requirements.

-SA-10 Textbook Selection
+SA-10 Textbook and Instructional Materials Selection

-AASB supports allowing local school boards to select any text which has not been rejected by the state textbook committee or state Board of Education.
+AASB supports allowing local school boards to select textbooks which has not been rejected by the state textbook committee or state Board of Education.
 AASB advocates allowing school boards at their discretion to use state funds to purchase electronic textbooks or later editions.
 AASB urges parent, teacher and technical expert involvement in evaluating and selecting textbooks.
+AASB supports the publication of rubrics used to identify high quality textbooks and instructional materials.